bernatmarcilla/Bitcoin-BlockSci/README.md

 # Bitcoin-BlockSci
 The goal of this project is to work with the BlockSci Python implementation tool to extract and analyze data from the Bitcoin blockchain.

-The Bitcoin blockchain currently occupies more than 300GB of data.
+The current Bitcoin blockchain size is more than 300GB of data.
 Both its size and the structure of this data make it difficult to analyze.
 Additionally, the file structure that Bitcoin Core uses to store the blockchain is not optimized for analysis.

 BlockSci is an open-source tool that allows you to quickly analyze the Bitcoin blockchain (among others), as the BlockSci architecture is designed to optimize the analysis of the chain.